Skip to content

 ficture plot_pixel_full --input ${input} --color_table ${cmap} --output ${output} --plot_um_per_pixel 0.5 --full

-Generate heatmaps for individual factors.
+You may also want to generate heatmaps for individual factors.
 If the data is very large, making all individual factor maps may take some time.

 Generate everything in one run